threepointone/redux-react-local/README.md

 local
 ---

+decorator for a react component

 - `ident` - a 'unique' string that corresponds to the component. eg - 'app', 'inbox', 'messages:341', etc
 - `ident (props)` - a function that returns the above
 - `initial` - initial state
 - `initial (props)` - a function that returns the above
 - `reducer (state, action)`
+- `saga *(getState, {$, dispatch, getState})

+actions in reducers get annotated with data to assist in reducing. an action that originated in the same component will have `action.me === true`. further, `action.meta.type` will contain be as it originated. note - you must wrap your actions with `$()` to ensure this behavior.

+sagas are started once the component mounts, and gets passed a callback to get redux state. it also gets passed an object with `$()`, a locally scoped `getState()`, and the `id` of the component.

+passed props
+---

+- dispatch - redux's dispatch
+- $ - helper to locally scope an action
+- state

+Root
+---

+- middleware - an array of redux middleware
+- reducers - an object with reducers

+this sets up a redux store, adding support for sagas and local annotations.
+I'll come up with a better way to integrate with existing redux apps.